cran-task-views/Hydrology/Hydrology.md

 -   <pkg>hydroscoper</pkg>: R interface to the [Greek National Data Bank for Hydrological and Meteorological Information](http://www.hydroscope.gr/).
 It covers Hydroscope's data sources and provides functions to transliterate, translate and download them into tidy dataframes (tibbles).

 -   <pkg>kiwisR</pkg>: Wrapper for retrieving data from [KISTERS WISKI databases](https://www.kisters.net/NA/products/wiski/) via the KiWIS API.

--   <pkg>AWAPer</pkg>: AWAPer allows efficient extraction of daily catchment average precipitation, Tmin, Tmax, vapour pressure, solar radiation and then estimation of areal potential evaporation (Morton's) for anywhere in Australia.
-Spatial measures are also derived (eg spatial daily variance).
-For technical details see Peterson et al. (2019).
+-   <pkg>metScanR</pkg>: A tool for locating, mapping, and gathering environmental data and metadata from > 157,000 environmental monitoring stations among 219 countries/territories and >20 networks/organizations,

 -   <pkg>nhdR</pkg>: Tools for working with the National Hydrography Dataset, with functions for querying, downloading, and networking both the [NHD](https://www.usgs.gov/core-science-systems/ngp/national-hydrography) and [NHDPlus](http://www.horizon-systems.com/nhdplus) datasets.